utaresearch/yolov8-nightshift/README.md

 ## jupyter notebook --notebook-dir=`pwd`

-## Open "http://localhost:8890" in a browser and type in the token from the command line
+## Open "http://localhost:8890..." in a browser

+The port number may change, don't worry about it.
+Just copy & paste the line into a browser.

 If using WSL, you can see files in Windows via \\wsl.localhost\Ubuntu-24.04